New Zealand national cricket team: 1970 to 2000

+One-day cricket provided New Zealand with opportunities to play more frequently against other international teams than Test cricket allowed.
+In this format, a team can win without individual batsmen scoring centuries or bowlers taking all ten wickets.
+Victories can be achieved through a combination of partial batting contributions, economical bowling, and effective fielding.
+New Zealand players met these performance requirements, establishing a competitive record in one-day international cricket.

 Perhaps New Zealand's most infamous one-day match was the "under arm" match against Australia at the MCG in 1981.
 Requiring six runs to tie the match off the final ball, Australian captain Greg Chappell instructed his brother Trevor to bowl the ball underarm along the wicket to prevent New Zealand batsman Brian McKechnie from hitting a six.
 The Australian umpires ruled the move as legal even though to this day many believe it was one of the most unsporting decisions made in cricket.

 When New Zealand next played in the tri-series in Australia in 1983, Lance Cairns became a cult hero for his one-day batting.
 In one match against Australia, he hit six sixes at the MCG, one of the world's largest grounds.
 Few fans remember that New Zealand lost this game by 149 runs.
 However, Lance's greatest contribution to New Zealand cricket was his son Chris Cairns.

 Chris Cairns made his debut one year before Hadlee retired in 1990.
 Cairns, one of New Zealand's best all-rounders, led the 1990s bowling attack with Danny Morrison.
 Stephen Fleming, New Zealand's most prolific scorer, led the batting and the team into the 21st century.
 Nathan Astle and Craig McMillan also scored plenty of runs for New Zealand, but both retired earlier than expected.

 Daniel Vettori made his debut as an 18-year-old in 1997, and when he took over from Fleming as captain in 2007 he was regarded as the best spinning all-rounder in world cricket.
 On 26 August 2009, Daniel Vettori became the eighth player and second left-arm bowler (after Chaminda Vaas) in history to take 300 wickets and score 3000 test runs, joining the illustrious club.
 Vettori decided to take an indefinite break from international short form cricket in 2011 but continued to represent New Zealand in Test cricket and returned for the 2015 Cricket World Cup.